Interaction2Code: Benchmarking MLLM-based Interactive Webpage Code Generation from Interactive Prototyping: Experiments

+\textbf{Failure reason analysis.} Specifically, we cluster 10 failure types into three main symptoms that all related to the above limitation:(1) Spatial failures (Failures a, c, e, f) – the model cannot accurately locate the element linked to the interaction.
+(2) Type failures (Failures d, g) – it misclassifies the widget type (e.g., slider vs. input), resulting in incorrect HTML elements in the output code.
+(3) Behavioral failures (Failures b, h, i, j) – it fails to infer the correct state-change logic (e.g., toggle vs. open-modal), leading to missing or incorrect code implementation.

-Base on the failure distribution in Figure~\ref{fig:failure_dis}, we find that, \textbf{the main failure modes include ``No interaction'', ``Partial implementation'', ``Interactive element missing'', and ``Wrong function''.}
+Based on the failure distribution in Figure~\ref{fig:failure_dis}, we find that, \textbf{the main failure modes are ``No interaction'', ``Partial implementation'', ``Interactive element missing'', and ``Wrong function''.}

-\textbf{Besides, the most serious failures are ``Interactive element missing'', ``Wrong function'', ``No interaction'' and ``Effect on wrong element''.} The severity of the failures depends on the usability rate (UR), with higher UR meaning lower severity and lower UR meaning higher severity.
-As illustrated in Table~\ref{tab:failure}, failure (a), (b) and (j) exhibit UR lower than 10\%, rendering the generated interactions completely ineffective.
+\textbf{Additionally, the most critical failures are ``Interactive element missing'', ``Wrong function'', ``No interaction'' and ``Effect on wrong element''.} The severity of these failures is determined by the usability rate (UR), where a higher UR indicates lower severity, and a lower UR indicates higher severity.
+As illustrated in Table~\ref{tab:failure}, failures (a), (b), and (j) exhibit a UR lower than 10\%, rendering the generated interactions completely ineffective.

-FAP incorporates the failure example into the prompt and tell MLLMs to avoid these types of failures (full prompt in Appendix~\ref{subsec:prompt}).
+FAP incorporates the failure example into the prompt and tell MLLMs to avoid these types of failures (as shown in Figure~\ref{fig:direct_prompt} ).
 We use $\frac{2}{3}$ of the dataset to annotate failure types and $\frac{1}{3}$ of the dataset to test.
-Table~\ref{tab:critic} shows the results of the FAP methods, we can find that \textbf{Failure-aware Prompt can improve the performance of the \task \ task on all models.} The full results are shown in Appendix~\ref{subsec:full}.
+Table~\ref{tab:critic} shows the results of the FAP methods, we can find that \textbf{Failure-aware Prompt can improve the performance of the \task \ task on all models.}